-This report details the Chief Examiner's findings for the first assessment window for the reformed Functional Skills Maths at Level 1 and Level 2.
+This report details the Chief Examiner's findings for the first assessment window for the reformed Functional Maths Skills at Level 1 and Level 2 specifically for paper based assessments.
+The findings from online assessments can be found in the online assessment Report.
+There are considerable similarities across both paper based and online assessments with common problematic areas.